All Episodes

 Hi, thanks.

-This is uh amnesty by fiat is a front door amnesty.
+Amnesty by Fiat is a front door amnesty.

-And why does why does that have to be the filter to decide who gets sent back?
+And why does that have to be the filter to decide who gets sent back?

 Let's filter them at the border, not let them in, create additional victims, and then send them back.

-As soon as the the word goes out from the American mountaintop that it's going to be easier to get into this country it's going to be easier to stay, that will simply attract more illegals.
+About seven or eight minutes ago, when I said you get more of what you leave legal and less of what you have illegal, as soon as the word goes out from the American mountaintop that it's going to be easier to get into this country, it's going to be easier to stay, that will simply attract more illegals.

-Now many of those folks don't intend once they arrive here, all they want to do is get better jobs, have a bunch of money, and then of course make as much money as they can, and then of course send it immediately right back to the homeland in many many cases, which is one of the things that should drive you the most crazy about about illegal immigration.
+Now, many of those folks don't intend, once they arrive here, all they want to do is get better jobs, have a bunch of money, and then, of course, make as much money as they can, and then, of course, send it immediately right back to the homeland in many, many cases, which is one of the things that should drive you the most crazy about illegal immigration.

 They just want to take care of their families, etc.

-But so much of that money does does not even turn over in the American economy.
+But so much of that money does not even turn over in the American economy.

-And then that money rather than going to build a an American household or or funnel through the American economy in those three, four, five, six ways in which a dollar turns over creating jobs for other people ideally Americ you know the Americans and people immigrants who are here legally it just vanishes.
+And then that money, rather than going to build an American household or funnel through the American economy in those three, four, five, six ways in which a dollar turns over, creating jobs for other people, ideally Americans and people, immigrants who are here legally, it just vanishes.

 It vanishes.